 Best Smartwatches for surfing, swimming, or snorkeling in saltwater swimming (pool, sea, and ocean):

 The watch has a Built-in 3-axis compass and barometric altimeter.
 So it is an ABC smartwatch.
-Also, it has multiple global navigation satellite systems (GPS, GLONASS and Galileo) to have better coverage.
-This allows the watch to accurately track your position with least margin of error.
+Also, it has multiple global navigation satellite systems (GPS, GLONASS, and Galileo) to have better coverage.
+This allows the watch to accurately track your position with the least margin of error.

-Coming to the Surf tracking, it can record the number of wave’s surfed, maximum speed reached and distance traveled by using the surf activity profile.
-The watch also helps you to catch the perfect wave by keeping tabs on ocean condition and displaying them on screen.
+Coming to the Surf tracking, it can record the number of waves surfed, maximum speed reached, and distance traveled by using the surf activity profile.
+The watch also helps you to catch the perfect wave by keeping tabs on ocean conditions and displaying them on screen.
 Though the screen is quite basic.

-The smartwatch can track swimming, running, biking, hiking, rowing, strength and more.
-As a health device, it can monitor heartrate, sleep and stress as well as allows you to take pulse oxygen measurement.
+The smartwatch can track swimming, running, biking, hiking, rowing, strength, and more.
+As a health device, it can monitor heartrate, sleep and stress as well as allows you to take pulse oxygen measurements.

-Constructed to U.S. military standard 810 for thermal, shock and water resistance, the watch can take an unusually high degree of abuse.
+Constructed to U.S. military standard 810 for thermal, shock, and water resistance, the watch can take an unusually high degree of abuse.
 Plus you can submerge the watch in water for up to 100 m.
-Another plus of the smartwatch is the TRACBACK ROUTING feature that allows you to navigate the same route back to your starting point.
+Another plus of the smartwatch is the TRACKBACK ROUTING feature that allows you to navigate the same route back to your starting point.

-You can attach a couple of accessories with this smartwatch to improve accuracy like chest band.
+You can attach a couple of accessories with this smartwatch to improve accuracy like a chest band.

 Fenix 6 series is another powerful smartwatch series by Garmin that has three multisport and outdoor GPS watches with a no of outdoor recreation profile available (Namely, Hiking, Indoor Climbing, Bouldering, Climbing, Mountain Biking, Skiing, Snowboarding, XC Skiing, Stand Up Paddle boarding, Rowing, Kayaking, Surfing, Jumpmaster, Tactical).